QuatschVirus/PyOS/README.md

 # PyOS

 A lightweight kind of operating system that can be run in nothing more than a simple console window.
 It alone only has basic functions, but that's the point: You can customize it almost fully.
 You can write libraries or programs that can be run/used with it.
 They need a specific formatting, refer to the Guide on "How to write a Library/Program".
 Any help and ideas are welcome, just make a pull request.
 If you upload your own versions of this, please credit me.
-It's not needed per license, but i would very much appreciate it.
+It's not needed per license, but I would very much appreciate it.

-It's not tested very much, so i can not assure it's running properly on every environment.
+It's not tested very much, so I can not assure it's running properly on every environment.
 You can report your testing results

 ## Warning
 This is NOT a standalone operating system or a virtual machine.
-It's just a funny little thing i programmed during an internet outage.
+It's just a funny little thing I programmed during an internet outage.
 It's not secure at all, and should not be used for important things.

 ## Installation
 If you want to install this, follow these guidelines.
 Choose what's best for you, and use to your will: